 - iPhone 6s

-- iPhone 6s Plus
+- iPhone 6s Plus and older

 - iPhone SE (1st generation)

 If you have a compatible device and yet Back tap (or double tap) refuses to work, move on to the next few fixes.

 Back Tap does not function unless you bind it to a system feature, an accessibility option, or a shortcut.
 Hence, here’s how you can check if the Back Tap feature is enabled and assigned to a feature on your iPhone.